sachaker/sachaker.github.io/thoughts.md

 </p>

-Now before you think that I retroactively changed my selection of stocks, these were the actual 3 that I recommended (I'm still invested in TWLO, and have been for years, but I sold off all my other stocks about 5 months ago when it became too time consuming).
+Now before you think that I retroactively changed my selection of stocks to sound smart in a blog post, these were the actual 3 that I recommended (I'm still invested in TWLO, and have been for years, but I sold off all my other stocks about 5 months ago when it became too time consuming).

 These differences may seem slight, but the worst performing of my recommendations is 134% of the biggest return for the aforementioned hardware companies (TWLO returns are 519% of AAPL returns for this period!).